carlpulley/volatility/README.txt

 The exportfile plugin will currently only extract files stored in the shared cache map.

+There is also an unpatched bug in the Volatility 2.0 filescan plugin (version 1116).
+This bug causes _FILE_OBJECT addresses to need an extra magic value of
+#18 bytes adding to them!

-This will change in the very near future.
+These limitations will change in the very near future.